abdullahafeez/terraform-cicd-pipeline/README.md

 - Docker,Git and AWS credentials should be added in Jenkins Credentials Manager
 - Update Credentials variable in Jenkinsfile
 - Update Variables in terraform/variables.tf
+- SSH key pair to connect to EC2 instance

 ## S3 Bucket
 `We need to manually create S3 bucket named 'myapp-bucket', to store terraform state remotely`